mcthouacbb/Sirius/README.md

 - [Rustic Chess Blog](https://rustic-chess.org/), currently a WIP but it has excellent explanations for the techniques it does explain.
 - Many others

-<div id="command-line-protocol"></div>

-## Command Line Protocol
-- `"position" {"fen" | "startpos"} [fenString]`
-    - Set the board position to the starting position or the fenString
-- `"print"`
-    - Print the current state of the board
-          - Piece positions
-        - Number of plies since the start of the game(starts at 0)
-        - Half Move Clock
-            - Used to detect 50 move rule draws
-            - Draw at 100 half moves
-            - Castling Rights
-          - Side to move
-        - Square of en passant, if available
-        - Zobrist hash
-- `"move" <move>`
-    - makes a move
-    - Standard Algebraic Notation(FIDE notation)
-    - Square is a file (a-h) and rank(1-8)
-    - Promotion piece is either, q(queen), r(rook), b(bishop), or n(knight)
-- `"undo"`
-    - Undo the last move that was made
-- `"eval"`
-    - Prints the static evaluation of the position
-- `"qeval"`
-    - Prints the quiescence search evaluation of the position
-    - Currently not working
-- `"search" "depth" <depth>`
-- `"search" "time" <time>`
-- `"search" "infinite"`
-    - Performs an iterative deepening search up to depth, until time time, or until interrupted
-    - Prints out the evaluation, node count, and PV of each depth
-- `"stop"`
-    - Stops the search
-- `"tests"`
-    - Runs test suite
-    - Currently, only perft tests are run
-- `"perft" <depth>`
-    - Performs are perft up to depth
-    - A perft(performance test) searches all moves up to depth and returns the number of positions reached
-    - WARNING: time usage increases exponentially with depth
-- `"book"`
-    - Returns all the moves in the opening book
-    - Opening book is currently hardcoded to "Sirius/res/gaviota_trim.pgn"
-    - Prints "No moves in book found" if position is not in book